Assessments for carers

 - emotional support

-Remember that this assessment is about your needs as a carer.
+The assessment is about your needs as a carer.
 The needs of the person you are caring for should be discussed in their own needs assessment.
 If your situation changes, for example you need more support, you can ask for a re-assessment.

 Your care plan